angular/dgeni/README.md

 * JavaScript - Strip ngdocs out of comments in JavaScript files.
 Can produce more than one doc per file

-### ngdoc Parsing

-Once we have a document read in from a file we parse it (using doctrine) to extract the ngdoc tags.
-The doctrine library creates an object structure for each tag that is found.
-It does not parse inline tags.
-We then extract what meta-data about the document we want from these tags using a set of declarative tag definitions.

 ### Doc Processing

-We need to do more work with this to get the full meta data required for rendering.
+Once we have read in all the documents we process them.
 This is done by the doc-processor plugins.

 Each plugin can provide the following functions:

+* init: this function is called with the current configuration to allow the plugin to initialize itself before any processing starts.
 * before: this function is executed at the start of processing.
 It is passed the entire collection of documents and it should return the processed document collection.
 * each: this function is executed for each document in the collection.
 It is passed the document